boBylliB/LastLifeRework/README.md

 if the player who killed as boogey wasnt the final blow

 /function last_life:uninstall
 removes scoreboards and teams.
-Use this when restarting as well
+Use this when restarting or updating as well, in order to clear everything

 /scoreboard players set $Boogeymen LastLifeBooeyMan <amount>
 manually sets how many boogeymen you want to have each round (not required to set if you want 1)